 The final step was to add more “drips” with silver Finetec this time.
 Using the eyedropper again, I pulled up extra liquid once the edges were set.
 I also added a few more drops of blue to balance out the composition.
 I had to watch this carefully.
-If I left the drops too long over the watercolor calligraphy, then it would start to come up!
+If I left the drops too long over the watercolor calligraphy, the words started to come up!

 Ready to Present

 I finished this piece by cutting a dark blue mat for it and framing it in a black 8″x10″ frame.
 Then I wrapped it for Leticia to give to her mom!
 I am currently working on a limited edition, hand-embellished print to be available for purchase!